On the Folklore set and Dirichlet spectrum for matrices

 where $\Omega_{i}$ denotes the $i$th column of the matrix $\Omega$, and

 interpreted as column vectors.
-Note $\psi_{\Omega}^{m\times n}(\|\cdot\|_{1},\|\cdot\|_{2}, t)$ is precisely how close, with respect to $\|\cdot\|_{2}$, the matrix $\Omega$ can be approximated by the best approximation $\boldsymbol{b}\in\Z^{n+m}$ with height, with respect to $\|\cdot\|_{1}$, bounded by $t$.
+The column vectors $\boldsymbol{b}$ for which the minimum is attained for some $t$, are often called best approximations of $\Omega$.
 See works of Lagarias \cite{Lagarias1,Lagarias2} and the survey articles \cite{moshchevitinsurvey, Chevalliersurvey} for the history and further details on best approximations in dimensions greater than $1$.
 Define the Dirichlet constant of a matrix as

 and further let